 WHAT ARE THE CAUSE OF MEASLES?

-The causes of Measles is a virus that replicates in the nose or throat of an infected child.
-The virus is called paramyxovirus, which gets transmitted through tiny droplets when an infected person coughs, breathes, sneezes.
-The virus is airborne and therefore, is highly contagious.
-The disease is contagious for 4 days before the rash appears, and it continues to be contagious for about 4 to 5 days after.
+virus is airborne and therefore, is highly contagious.
+The disease is contagious for 4 days before the rash appears, therefore it continues to be contagious for about 4 to 5 days after.

 WHAT ARE THE COMPLICATIONS FROM MEASLES?

 Complications from measles are very common but can be serious.
 People most at the risk of having measles have a weak immune system.
-The complications include:
+Therefore the complications include: